 There is nothing better in my book than a simple one-pan baked chicken.
 All the comfort with little work.
 And that’s what we have in today’s easy garlic rosemary chicken…except with an added festive twist using cranberries!
 This roasted chicken is both super tasty and show-stopping.
-Be sure to see the step-by-step photos below the recipe.
-Be sure to see the step-by-step tutorial below the recipe.
+Step photos show you how to make this easy rosemary chicken!

 Every cook should have several chicken recipe in her arsenal.
 In fact, more than one rosemary chicken recipe is even better, right?!